 Flanged Immersion Heaters

 The flanged immersion heater features a rugged construction.
-Sturdy stainless steel .475" (1.2 cm) diameter elements, welded to steel flanges provide superior rigidity and strength.
-Heavy duty jumper straps and terminal parts assure permanent tightness of connections and an extra margin of current carrying capacity.
-Another quality feature is the long life elements.
-High grade 304 series stainless steel outer sheath provides the benefits of strength and durability in those applications where stainless performance is required.
+Heavy duty jumper straps and terminal parts assure permanent tightness of connections.
+The outer sheath provides the benefits of strength and durability featuring a long life elements.

 Over-the Side Immersion Heaters

 The PTH Series consists of a heavy-duty, general purpose heater for plating tanks, rinse tanks, and other tanks containing aqueous solutions.
 The 316 SS sheath is passivated, providing resistance to corrosion.
 These heaters are equipped with a vapor-tight terminal enclosure and a 3-foot-long, vinyl-covered flexible conduit containing the 2 power leads and a ground wire.
 The stainless steel mounting bracket can slide along the element, which makes installation easy. screw plug immersion heaters.